 Acme Township encourages flexibility in the location and layout of development, within the overall density standards of this Ordinance.
-The Township therefore will Acme Township Zoning Ordinance adopted 11/18/08, effective 12/01/08, as amended through 05/13/2012 permit residential density to be transferred from one parcel (the "sending parcel") to another (the "receiving parcel") through the creation of land preserved in an undeveloped state on the sending parcel, as provided below.
+The Township therefore will permit residential density to be transferred from one parcel (the "sending parcel") to another (the "receiving parcel") through the creation of land preserved in an undeveloped state on the sending parcel, as provided below.
 All sending parcel(s) and receiving parcel(s) for a particular project shall be considered together as one planned unit development.